 As we honor the 100th anniversary of Armistice Day we take a moment to honor a few of our veterans who are also over the age of 100.

 Every generation has their call to service.
 For some it was hearing that Pearl Harbor had been bombed, for others it was the day the twin towers and the pentagon were attacked.
 There are countless other reasons for what lead our brave men and women to serve.
 As I meet and interview veterans, I realize that the call to service is a common theme among them.

-Our mission is to help preserve our nation's history through the stories of our veterans.
-We empower Iowa's youth to participate in the creation of these videos and to be a part of something bigger than themselves.
+Our mission is to help preserve our nation's history through the stories of our hometown heroes through veteran interviews.
+We empower Iowa's youth to participate in the video production and to be a part of something bigger than themselves.
 We all work together to capture these stories before they are lost with the veterans who carry them.

 Here at The Iowa Veterans’ Perspective Charitable Foundation we understand what it is to be a veteran and want to share that with people.
 Veterans walk beside us, some we know, some we don’t.
 In Iowa alone, there are more than 240,000 veterans.
 These hometown heroes fought in World War II, Korea, Vietnam, Afghanistan, Iraq — some are still fighting overseas right now.
 Each and every veteran has a story to share.
 Their stories tell us more than a history book ever could.
 Their experiences can deepen our understanding of war.
 Accounts that show us a period of time we have not lived.

 Here is a video I created for the Iowa Gold Star Military Museum.
 I love the description of the relationship between pilots and ground troops.
 I also think this compilation really shows what some of them still go through while telling their story.
 This was one of the first Vietnam videos I did, but it is still one of the most powerful to me.
 Now I would like to share these stories with you.